wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 ## Entertainment ##

-Aside from the obvious museums and such, we did not find much else in terms of entertainment.
+As I'm sure you know there are enough sightseeing spots to keep you busy for days here.
+Aside from the obvious museums and such, we did not find much else in terms of entertainment though.
 Aimlessly wandering the city at night, we managed to find just one bar that was open, and it wasn't even midnight yet.
 The city seemed to completely die at night.
 Or maybe we just visited on the wrong night / in the wrong areas?

 ## Verdict ##

 Nope.
 Would not live here.
 We met great people and had a lot of fun during our stay, but I would not be able to handle the crowdedness and constant paranoia of being pick pocketed on a daily basis.
-I'm now also glad Toronto at least has some semblance of a night life and a decent diversity of foods.
+I'm now also glad Toronto has some semblance of a night life and a decent diversity of foods.